 Primary Sclerosing Cholangitis

-In primary sclerosing cholangitis (PSC), the bile ducts inside and outside the liver become inflamed and scarred.
+Primary sclerosing cholangitis (PSC) is an uncommon, chronic and progressive disease that causes inflammation and scarring of the medium and large size bile ducts of the liver.
 As the scarring increases, the ducts become congested and blocked.
 The ducts are important because they carry bile out of the liver.
-Bile is a liquid that helps break down fat in food.
-If the ducts are blocked, bile builds up in the liver and damages liver cells.
-Blockage can also cause infection with fever and pain in the right upper abdomen.
+Bile is a liquid that helps break down dietary fat.
+If the ducts are blocked, bile builds up in the liver, damaging liver cells.
+Blockage can also cause infection, with fever and right upper quadrant abdominal pain.
 Eventually, PSC can cause cirrhosis and liver failure.
 It may also cause bile duct cancer, or cholangiocarcinoma.

 Causes